VictorTaelin/Interaction-Calculus/README.md

 **This repo now includes a reference implementation in C, which is also quite fast!**

+**Now it also includes a single-file implementation in Haskell, great for learning!**

 ## Usage

 This repository includes a reference implementation of the Interaction Calculus